bsiepe/openesm-metadata/README.md

 ## Automation

-Metadata is automatically synchronized and bundled using GitHub Actions.
+Metadata are automatically synchronized and bundled using GitHub Actions.
 The workflow can be triggered manually or runs monthly to catch updates.

 ## License

-This metadata is licensed under [CC BY 4.0](LICENSE).
+This metadata are licensed under [CC BY 4.0](LICENSE).
 Please cite the original dataset authors when using this metadata.